Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 you can use to define whether or not a given field is valid or not.
 If it's not valid, you can add the field name to a list which gets returned from the method, indicating the fields which have an invalid value.

+If you remember what we had in our migration, you've probably noticed that there are a few fields missing from the DTO that we'll need for the database.
+Two of them, the `id` and `date` fields, will be handled for us by the database.
+The `SERIAL` value we added to modify the `id` field tells the database that it can automatically set the value using an auto increment, so each insert will have the `id` of the previous entry
++ 1. Similarly, we manually set a `DEFAULT` on the `date` field to automatically enter the current timestamp as a value for that field (unless explicitly specified, but we won't be doing that).

-If you remember from the migration, we defined the ID field with a `SERIAL` value, which lets the database assign a value for that field.
-Furthermore, the `user_id` field can be retrieved from methods provided later on, so it's not something that has to be included as part of the request.
+The other field, `user_id`, can be retrieved from methods provided later on, so it's not something that has to be included as part of the request.
 You also wouldn't want to include that as part of the request because then people would be able to set notes as other people!
-Make sure you pay attention to where you get user information from, and ensure you're not introducing possible bugs into the application through permission issues.
+Make sure you pay attention to where you get user information from, and ensure you're not introducing possible bugs or security issues into the application.

 We're all done with the DTO now, so let's take a look at the processor.